 This means that any SIM cards that the airport vendors and corner stores might sell are at risk of being deactivated a few days after you’ve handed over your money.
 The only people who can legally register a SIM card to your name are the official company stores operated by Viettel, Vinaphone, Mobifone, and so on.

-To find an official company store, simply head to Google Maps and type in the provider of your choice (see screenshot).
+To find an official company store, simply head to Google Maps and type in the provider of your choice.

 Once you’ve found a store that’s close by to your location, make sure you’ve packed your passport before heading over, as this is a requirement for the registration process.

-My experience has been that all shop assistants typically speak English very well, whether it’s in Hanoi, Ho Chi Minh or a smaller city elsewhere in Vietnam – so you shouldn’t have any major issues with asking questions about which SIM card package to get.
+My experience has been that all shop assistants are very helpful and speak English quite well, regardless of where you are – so you shouldn’t have any major issues with asking questions about which SIM card package to get.

 The monthly SIM cards typically offer far better value and more data, especially when compared to the “tourist” packages.
 Be sure to ask questions if you’re not sure what you’re getting into.